What is psychodynamic psychotherapy?

-If you often find yourself troubled by the same old negative patterns happening in your life then it is time to see a psychotherapist.
-Psychodynamic psychotherapy helps people increase their understanding of themselves and improves their ability to cope with difficulties and problems in their lives.
+If you continually find yourself troubled by emotional or behavioural struggles then it is time to see a psychotherapist.
+These struggles often include (but are not limited to) depression, anxiety or relationship issues.
+Psychodynamic psychotherapy helps people increase their understanding of themselves giving them more skills and ability to cope with future difficulties and problems.

 People who come for psychotherapy may be aware of repetitive themes or situations that trouble them.
 Whereas counselling tends to focus on a specific situation or problem, psychodynamic psychotherapy focuses more on your longstanding behaviours or parts of your personality that you want to change.